 Visit the FEMA website and the FloodSmart website for information on the NFIP.
 These websites offer information on floodplains, flood insurance coverage for residential and commercial structures, and flood preparation and recovery.

-Visit the FEMA website to determine if you property is within the SFHA.
+Visit the FEMA website to determine if your property is within the SFHA.

-Public Works staff can determine your flood zone designation using availabe Assessor's Parcel Map, County base maps, FEMA information, and other documents or maps.
-The fee for this written determination is $50 per parcel.
-If a site visit is warranted, there will be an additional $250 fee.
+Public Works staff can determine your flood zone designation using available Assessor's Parcel Map, County base maps, FEMA information, and other documents or maps.
+The fee for this written determination is $100 per parcel.
+If a site visit is warranted, there will be an additional $400 plus time and material fee.

 Elevation Certificates (EC) provide elevation information on the structure.
-Copies of the form and instruction are available on FEMA's website.
+Copies of the form and instructions are available on FEMA's website.
 The County maintains ECs for all new and substantially improved structures in the SFHA.
-To obtain a copy of the EC, please contact our Floodplain Management team at (925) 646-1623.
+To obtain a copy of the EC, please contact our Floodplain Management team at (925) 313-2000 (Public Works main line).

 LOMA amends the FIRM by letter and is usually issued because a property was inadvertently mapped in the SFHA, but is actually above the BFE on high ground.
 If a property is located within the regulatory floodway, FEMA requires the community to review the application before submitting it to FEMA.